zoom-studio/react-menu-list/README.md

 ## Events

 Many callback props are called with a `MenuEvent` object.
-Additionally, MenuEvents bubble between components.
+MenuEvents bubble between components.
 A MenuEvent is first emitted on the originating MenuItem, then the parent MenuList, and then on each MenuListInspector going upwards.

 A MenuEvent object has a `type` string property, and `preventDefault` and `stopPropagation` methods.
 Calling the `preventDefault` or `stopPropagation`